ezecodes/crtemp/readme.md

 # App generator
-This package Scaffolds development code structures and generates the required files for a predefined app niche.
+This package Scaffolds code structures and generates the required files for a predefined app niche.

 ## Instalation